All Episodes

 Well, yeah, I mean, we've been through quite a few.

-They're they're probably more recent and more uh frequent than ever um because of the the climate.
+They're probably more recent and more frequent than ever because of the climate.

-But also the uh as you mentioned, I mean, the management, the budget cuts and uh and forest management and uh what needs to be done to protect the uh and also you know you've got the devastation Sean when you see it is absolutely uh incomprehensible.
+But also the, as you mentioned, I mean, the management, the budget cuts and the forest management and what needs to be done to protect the and also, you know, you've got the devastation, Sean, when you see it is absolutely incomprehensible.

-I mean it's just on a scale you wouldn't believe I I think it what is it the uh reclamation the rebuild is up to 250 billion somehow on it's a it's an insane amount of money and and for the people of North Carolina I mean FEMA was gonna kick them out two Fridays ago out of their temporary housing if they didn't fill out the proper paperwork.
+And for the people of North Carolina, I mean, FEMA was going to kick them out two Fridays ago out of their temporary housing if they didn't fill out the proper paperwork.

 I mean, it's freezing cold in that area of North Carolina.